 An error of judgment usually results from inaction or incorrect action on the CTA’s part.
 Such an error will either reduce the growth of a managed account’s balance or lead to a reduced account balance.

 Here is a list of the four biggest mistakes one must learn to avoid to have any chance at success:

+There is a commonly held misconception that a profitable trade prohibits the possibility of an error of judgment.
 (Have you ever heard the saying “You can’t go broke taking a profit”)?
-The truth is that a CTA can get out of a profitable trade prematurely, just as he or she can exit the trade after giving back most of the profits earned.
-A CTA must understand and display they can stay in a winning trade and a have an air-tight exit strategy for profitable trades.
-In my experience it is harder psychologically to ride a winning trade then cut a small loser.
+The truth is that a CTA can get out of a profitable trade prematurely, just as they can exit the trade after giving back most of the profits earned.
+A CTA must understand and display they can stay in a winning trade and have an air-tight exit strategy for profitable trades.
+In my experience, riding a winning trade is more complicated psychologically than cutting a small loser.

-In my experience this usually happens after a CTA has sustained a series of losses and is “afraid” to take the next buy or sell signal (Cherry-picking).
+Along the same line, another blunder a CTA can make is ignoring and not taking a trade that turns out to be highly profitable.
+In my experience, this usually happens after a CTA has sustained a series of losses and is “afraid” to take the next buy or sell signal (Cherry-picking).
 A major winner has just whizzed by, and the CTA missed the move.
-In a period when major rallies are far and few between, the missed opportunity will prove to be quite “expensive”
+In a period when major rallies are few, far, and few between, the missed opportunity will prove to be quite “expensive.”

-Clearly, this error is more serious than the previous two, given the reduction in the account balance.
-This error will usually result from not using a stop-loss order or having such a loose stop compared to the account’s equity that it negates the Stops purpose.
+When the CTA observes a gradual shrinking of equity but refuses to get out of the losing trade, they have committed another error.
+This error is more severe than the previous two, given the reduction in the account balance.
+This error usually results from not using a stop-loss order or having such a loose stop compared to the account’s equity that it negates the Stops purpose.

-If you would like to speak directly with one of our experienced Risk Managers feel free to call: 312-561-3145 or send an email to email@example.com.
-You can also reach us through our website at www.iasg.com .
+If you would like to speak directly with one of our experienced Risk Managers, please call: 312-561-3145 or email firstname.lastname@example.org.